V-O-I-D-1080/Stoneytosh/README.md

 Thanks to [Acidanthera](https://github.com/acidanthera) for the [WhateverGreen](https://github.com/acidanthera/WhateverGreen) kern_agdc code used in kern_support

+You almost certainly need to [add this custom lilu build to your system](https://github.com/Zorm-Industries/Lilu) to avoid kernel panics on 'No iGPU' as for some reason, Lilu's quirk **fails to trigger on older systems**

 ## FAQ

 ### Which iGPUs does this kext support?